|

 Not applicable to all sections! |

 Some sections of this course have Zoom as their classroom.
-For others, it may be used for lab sessions, snow days, etc. Regardless of the circumstances, students must maintain respect for our shared learning space.
+For others, it may be used in case of snow days, emergencies, instructor illness, or travel-related circumstance.
+Regardless of the situation, students are expected to maintain respect for our shared learning space.
 Activities inappropriate in an on-campus course should also be avoided in a Zoom classroom.

 Reliable internet access and appropriate computing equipment are essential.
 If you experience technical issues, contact Simmons Technology for assistance.
 Many in-class activities will require opening multiple windows and using information tools with varying levels of success regarding adaptive design.
 The small screens of smartphones are inadequate for completing the activities.

 I typically do not record the class sessions in Zoom.
-If a student knows they will be absent, the professor may record the session for later viewing, upon request.
+If a student knows they will be absent, they may request that the professor record the session for later viewing.

 I do not require students to be on-screen during the entire class session.
 I ask that you be on-screen during discussions and exercises.
 You may turn off your cameras during lecture portions of the class. |